silshack/spring2016/_posts/izayak/2016-01-25-Ruotong-Treasure-Hunt-Turtle.md

 ***After the inclass discussion:
 1. I should've included message if the input is bad.
-2. Give the player the information about the direction would be helpful. e.g. NWES(how to do it?
+2. Give the player the information about the direction would be helpful. e.g. East,North,South,West.
 3. .towards() and .distance() and .color().
 Make the turtle towards the treasure and change its color reder if get closer.